Click on any thumbnail to view the corresponding full-size scan. Listed above each thumbnail are any index keywords that Ross

 1318

-Summary: At last an exact meaning can be given to the idea of whether one variable does, or does not, affect another.
-It can only be
+Summary: At last an exact meaning can be given to the idea of whether one variable does, or

-tested when the complete system containing the affected one is obtained.
-A set, independant of the others, contained in a
+the affected one is obtained.
+A set, independant of the others, contained in a complete

-complete set, must itself be complete.
+set, must itself be complete.

 Summary: A definition of a complete system, and some elementary properties.

-Summary: Parameters which are regarded as constant "variables" thereby lose some freedom, perhaps too much sometimes.
+Summary: Parameters which are regarded as constant "variables" thereby lose some freedom, perhaps

 1323